 Anyone who has played a competitive FPS before has known the feeling of facing someone with far better aim than yourself.
 It feels like every time you peak a corner you’re getting instantly headshot.
 Honestly, it takes all the fun out of the game if you are unable to keep up with the aim of the rest of the lobby.
 In reality, you won’t even get to play the game that much, you will just be dead for the majority of the game.

 Thankfully, there is a solution to fix your crappy aim and start hitting your shots: aim trainers!
 If you think about it, every competitive ‘sport’ in the world takes practice to get better at, even non-competitive activities like writing or mathematics.
 Why would a competitive FPS be any different?
-Aim trainers allow you to practice your aim non-stop so the next time you join a CS:GO or Apex lobby, you’ll be the one making people rage-quit instead of the other way around.
+Aim trainers allow you to practice your aim non-stop so habitually take out your targets.
+Next time you join a CS:GO or Apex lobby, you’ll be the one making people rage-quit instead of the other way around.

 There are a ton of different options for aim trainers specifically on Steam and many more that are found elsewhere on the internet.
 They all provide different pros and cons depending on your style of play, what games you like to play, and how you like to train.
 I’ll be giving a general overview of the main aim trainers found on the Steam marketplace, let’s get into it!